Characters in Hamlet: Marcellus, Barnardo and Francisco

-Marcellus, Bernardo (or Barnardo) and Francisco are sentries at Elsinore.
+Marcellus, Bernardo and Francisco are sentries at Elsinore.
 Francisco gives up his watch to Bernardo in the opening of the play, and it is Bernardo and Marcellus, who first alert Horatio to the appearance of King Hamlet's Ghost.
 Marcellus goes with Horatio to tell Hamlet about the Ghost's appearance.
 Marcellus is the most prominent of the three.

 Barnardo (in F1) is spelled Bernardo in Q2 (Second Quarto) and Barnard in Q1 (First Quarto).

 Elsinore entourage

 Voltemand and Cornelius

 Voltemand and Cornelius are ambassadors sent by the King of Denmark, Claudius, to old King Norway.

 Reynaldo

 He is a servant to Polonius.
 (In the "Q1" text, Reynaldo is called "Montano" and Polonius is called "Corambis.")
 Polonius sends Reynaldo to Paris to spy on what Laertes is doing.

 A Gentleman

 He informs Gertrude of Ophelia's strange change in behaviour, before Ophelia's first "mad" appearance.